Register office (United Kingdom): England and Wales

-In England and Wales the current registration service is overseen by the Registrar General as part of the General Register Office, part of the Home Office Identity and Passport Service but provided locally by local authorities.
+In England and Wales, the current registration service is overseen by the Registrar General as part of the General Register Office, part of the Home Office's Identity and Passport Service but provided locally by local authorities.

 A register office is the office of the superintendent registrar of the district, in whose custody are all the registers dating back to 1837.
 Registrations are carried out by a registrar and each registration district will have one or more registrars and each may be responsible for a particular sub-district.

 Since 1994, the range of services offered by register offices has expanded so that they may now provide additional celebratory services including statutory citizenship and civil partnership ceremonies and non-statutory ceremonies such as naming and renewal of vows.
 Civil ceremonies may also take place in local approved premises, including hotels and public buildings.

 On 1 December 2007, all registrars and superintendent registrars in England and Wales became employees of the local authorities providing the registration service, having been statutory officers with no legal employment status.
 This came about as a result of the Statistics and Registration Service Act 2007 following decades of campaigning by the trade unions that represented registration officers in England and Wales, the Society of Registration Officers and UNISON.